JorgeSintes/jorgesintes.xyz/content/posts/self_hosted_github_runners/index.md

     [Gitea](https://docs.gitea.com/usage/packages/container).

     I personally went with **Gitea**, since we can use it for self-hosting not only docker containers, but python, deb and npm packages and it supports LDAP authentication out of the box.
-Gitea is an amazing pice of software, it's extremely popular, well-maintained, and their package registry is [one of the most complete out there](https://docs.gitea.com/usage/packages/overview).
+Gitea is an amazing piece of software, it's extremely popular, well-maintained, and their package registry is [one of the most complete out there](https://docs.gitea.com/usage/packages/overview).
 Check it out!